related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

 Apple has filed a patent application for a technology that will automatically hide the contents of the device’s screen from prying eyes.

-In our computers and mobile phonesthe mass of private information is gradually accumulating, attracting the attention of others, which by chance can look into the display, passing by or standing behind.
-However, they can find out not only incriminating facts, but also personal data and correspondence.
-Apple’s developers apparently followed this issue as the company patents the system, which will detect unwanted viewers and blur the contents of the screen.
+In our computers and mobile phonesa mass of private information gradually accumulates, attracting the attention of others who may accidentally look into the display while passing by or standing behind.
+At the same time, they can find out not only incriminating facts, but also personal data and correspondence.
+Apple developers have apparently been keeping an eye on this issue, as the company is patenting a systemwhich will detect unwanted viewers and blur the contents of the screen.

 Display encryption technology will useface recognition to determine the owner and eye tracking to know which segment of the screen his gaze is directed to.
 When an unknown face appears in front of the device or a third-party look is against the user's background, the system automatically activates the protective mechanism.